ankitects/anki/docs/contributing.md

 variables that use camelCaps.
 Variables local to a function are safer to rename, but please do so only when a function needs to be changed for other reasons as well.

-Code formatting is automatically done when you use "make fix".

 ## Do One Thing